cmaster11/qvalet/docs/use-cases.md

-# Examples
+# Use cases

-Here are some usage examples!
+Here are some potential use cases for `go-to-exec`!

 ## Slack message